-Elliot is also famous for her role in the folk rock group The Mamas & The Papas which was led by singer and guitarist John Phillips.
-They released their debut album If You Can Believe Your Eyes and Ears in 1966.
+Elliot is also famous for her role in the folk-rock group The Mamas & The Papas, which singer and guitarist John Phillips led.
+They released their debut album, If You Can Believe Your Eyes and Ears, in 1966.

 The Mamas & The Papas had several hit songs, including “California Dreamin’,” “Dedicated to the One I Love,” “Monday Monday,” and “Words of Love.”